 Participants will delve into practices that engage their whole being.
 Each student will commit to a daily contemplative practice.
 Practices will challenge and inspire students’ present way of life (orthopraxy).

-The Living School uses a small group process called The Way of the Circle.
+The Living School uses a small group process derived from The Way of the Circle.
 This practice fosters a contemplative way of listening and speaking to others.
-It opens students to a deeper and more meaningful way of communicating, fosters compassion and empathy for others, and allows for processing knowledge and experiences in a safe and non-threatening manner.
-The Way of the Circle will be used consistently throughout the Living School program, especially during the three scheduled symposia and the one required intensive.
+It opens students to a deeper and more meaningful way of communicating, cultivates compassion and empathy for others, and allows for processing knowledge and experiences in a safe and non-threatening manner.
+Circle processing will be used consistently throughout the Living School program.

 The required reading for each course is intended to deepen a student’s awareness of the contemplative tradition and draw them closer into experiencing union with Divine Reality.
 Students will have an opportunity to process questions online in discussions with other students as well as offer questions for faculty to address.